 10. Library wins.

 The library is still at the center of the learning process even amidst the advancements and innovations in information access.
-The Internet is great, but it is weak substitute for what a library can offer.
+The Internet is great, but it is a weak substitute for what a library can offer.
 For someone who researches, there is simply nothing like reading a book and finding information in a room where heap after heap of sources (that you can actually touch) surround you.

 Many say the obsolescence of the library is upon us but there is little doubt that the world’s biggest libraries will continue to live on.
 Every generation needs to preserve its institutional value.